holuborhee/Tell-It/readme.md

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+This project is licensed under the [MIT license](http://opensource.org/licenses/MIT).